KristjanPikhof/Pi-Agent-Goal/docs/README.md

 pi --no-session --no-extensions -e ./src/index.ts --goal-continuation -p /goal
 ```

 For live TUI lifecycle verification, use the manual checklist in [`acceptance-criteria.md`](acceptance-criteria.md#manual-session-lifecycle-smoke-checklist).
-Those checks cover interactive UI and session manager behavior that is not practical to fully automate in the current test harness.
+Those checks cover interactive UI and session manager behavior that is not fully proven by the current test harness.
+Record the smoke evidence before release, or mark the release blocked.

 ## Future work